dashpay/platform/packages/dashmate/README.md

 `dashmate group:stop --force` to stop group of nodes (local)

 #### Running services detected.
 Please ensure all services are stopped for this config before starting
 Some nodes are still running and preventing dashmate from starting properly.
 This may occur after a command exits with an error.
-Try to stop force stop the nodes using the `--force` option before trying to run the `start` command again.
+Try to force stop the nodes using the `--force` option before trying to run the `start` command again.

 `dashmate stop --force` to stop single node (fullnode / masternode)